Vercel Static Outbound IP: Fix GitHub and Prismic Allowlisting Without Paying $100/Month

 You also need inbound fixed IPs.
 Vercel's feature covers both egress and ingress.
 QuotaGuard's Static product is egress only.
 If you need a fixed IP for incoming webhooks or for clients to connect to your Vercel deployment by IP, that's a different requirement.

-You're already on a Vercel Pro plan and you have one or two projects that need this.
-The $100/month per project is straightforward, the setup is zero-code, and you stay entirely within Vercel's ecosystem.
+You're already on a Vercel Pro plan and you have one or two projects that need this, your bandwidth through the static IP is modest, and the per-project cost fits your budget.
+The setup is zero-code and you stay entirely within Vercel's ecosystem.
 That's a reasonable tradeoff.

 When a Proxy Makes More Sense